Cognitive Behavioral Therapy for Sexual Performance Anxiety: Does It Work?

 What CBT is, how it works for ED, and what the research says about its effectiveness.

-Today we're talking about cognitive behavioral therapy or CBT: what it is, what the research says about its effectiveness and my personal take based on 20+ years of helping guys resolve ED.
+Today we're talking about cognitive behavioral therapy (CBT) for sexual performance anxiety: what it is, what the research says about its effectiveness for sexual performance anxiety and my personal take based on 20+ years of helping guys resolve ED.

-OK, First, what is it?
-CBT is talk therapy, but not the kind where you just talk about your feelings while the therapist nods [strokes his Freudian goatee and says, "How do you feel about that?"
+OK, first, what is it?
+CBT is talk therapy, but not the kind where you just talk about your feelings while the therapist nods strokes his Freudian goatee and says, "How do you feel about that?"
 CBT is structured and goal-driven.
 With ED, the therapist would work with you to identify and challenge your irrational beliefs related to performance, intimacy, and self-worth.
-With the idea that if you can improve your thinking, you'll be feeling better.
-Once you're feeling better, your erections will come naturally.
+With the idea that if you can improve your thinking, you'll be feeling better, you anxiety disappears.
+Once your anxiety is gone, your erections will come naturally.

-A 10-session CBT program that focused on enhancing communication between partners, increasing sexual skills, and reducing sexual anxiety, found that ED decreased by 50% by the end of the program.
+A 10-session CBT program that focused on enhancing communication between partners, increasing sexual skills, and reducing sexual performance anxiety found that ED decreased by 50% by the end of the program.

 Another study showed that CBT completely resolved ED for 41.7% of men and largely resolved it for a further 27.8%.